CoinFabrik/scout-soroban/docs/docs/precision-and-recall/first-iteration.md

 Currently, the tool offers the following features:

 - A CLI tool.
-- Detection capabilities for 18 vulnerabilities (and growing).
+- Detection capabilities for 19 warnings (and growing).
+  - 4 enhancement suggestions.
+  - 2 minor vulnerabilities.
+  - 7 medium vulnerabilities.
+  - 6 critical vulnerabilities.
-- Different output options so that users can chose the one that best suit their needs (HTML, markdown, pdf and JSON)
+- Different output options so that users can chose the one that best suit their needs (HTML, markdown, pdf and JSON).
 - A [VS Code extension](https://marketplace.visualstudio.com/items?itemName=CoinFabrik.scout-audit) to integrate Scout into the development workspace.
 - A [GitHub action](https://github.com/CoinFabrik/scout-actions) to include Scout in the CI/CD workflow.